czyuan/LTM/README.md

 ## Commandline Arguments
 The commandline arguments are stored in global.CmdOption.
 If no argument is provided, the program uses the default arguments.
 There are several arguments that are subject to change:

--i: the path of input domains directory.
+1. -i: the path of input domains directory.

--o: the path of output model directory.
+2. -o: the path of output model directory.

--nthreads: the number of threads used in the program.
+3. -nthreads: the number of threads used in the program.
 The program runs in parallel supporting multithreading.
--nTopics: the number of topics used in Topic Model for each domain.
+4. -nTopics: the number of topics used in Topic Model for each domain.

+## Inputs and Outputs